List of American Physical Society prizes and awards: John H. Dillon Medal

 The John H. Dillon Medal is an annual medal with an award of $2,000 for "outstanding accomplishment and unusual promise in research in polymer physics".

+Mildred Dresselhaus Prize in Nanoscience or Nanomaterials

+Mildred Dresselhaus Prize in Nanoscience or Nanomaterials was first awarded in 2023.
+It honours the legacy of Mildred Dresselhaus, and is awarded for an "outstanding scientist in the areas of nanoscience or nanomaterials".
+The first recipient of the price was Eva Andrei.

+George E. Duvall Shock Compression Science Award

+George E. Duvall Shock Compression Science Award was established in 1987 "to recognize contributions to understanding condensed matter and non-linear physics through shock compression."
+It is awarded biannually.

 Einstein Prize

 The Einstein Prize was established in 1999 to recognize outstanding accomplishments in the field of gravitational physics.
 It is awarded in odd-numbered years.

+Prize for a Faculty Member for Research in an Undergraduate Institution

+Prize for a Faculty Member for Research in an Undergraduate Institution is awarded annually since 1986 to a "physicist whose research in an undergraduate setting has achieved wide recognition and contributed significantly to physics and who has contributed substantially to the professional development of undergraduate physics students".

 Herman Feshbach Prize in Theoretical Nuclear Physics

 The Herman Feshbach Prize in Theoretical Nuclear Physics was inaugurated in 2014 and is awarded annually to recognize and promote outstanding achievements in theoretical nuclear physics.

 Fluid Dynamics Prize

 The Fluid Dynamics Prize is a prize that has been awarded annually by the society since 1979.
 The recipient is chosen for "outstanding achievement in fluid dynamics research".
 As of 2007 the prize is valued at $10,000.
 In 2004, the Otto Laporte Award, another APS award on fluid dynamics, was merged into the Fluid Dynamics Prize.

 Maria Goeppert-Mayer Award

 The Maria Goeppert-Mayer Award recognizes and enhances outstanding achievements by women physicists in the early years of their careers and provides opportunities for them to present these achievements to others through public lectures.